silveiratcl/GeoDjango_mapping_system/readme.md

-# Creating a web map system to record spatial data using Python, Django, Leaflet, Docker and PostgresSQL
+# Mapping system to record spatial data using Python, Django, Leaflet, Docker and PostgresSQL

 Here I developed a webmap system to record locations/data to be used as a tool in the Sun Coral monitoring program at REBIO Arvoredo.
 The technology used is a Django Restful Framework (with Geodjango extension), Imagery from Leafleat Javascript Library and PostgresSQL db runing with Docker.